w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 ## Contribute to the work

-The Research Questions Task Force welcomes input from the global accessibility community on the emerging and future web technologies research work.
+The Research Questions Task Force welcomes input from individuals and organizations around the world on the emerging and future web technologies research work.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force by commenting on or proposing solutions for open issues in the [Research Questions GitHub repository](https://github.com/w3c/rqtf/issues).
+You can contribute to the work without being a member of the task force by commenting on or proposing solutions for open issues.

+Either comment / raise a new issue in the [Research Questions GitHub repository](https://github.com/w3c/rqtf/issues) or email the [chairs](https://www.w3.org/groups/tf/rqtf/participants/#chairs).

 ### Become a participant in the task force